 Plugins To Improve User Engagement

 Increasing user engagement is important, as the longer someone sticks around and interacts with your website, the more likely they are to actually pay attention to your message and actually end up being part of your audience/becoming a paying customer.
 And over the past few years, a big part of user engagement is “sharing”, and plugins that help increase sharing help your bottom line by getting you more traffic.
-If you’re looking for a good sharing plugin checkout our list for the 20 Best Social Media Plugins for WordPress, as well as Tom’s article on how to make your WordPress website more social.
+If you’re looking for a good sharing plugin checkout our list for the best social media plugins, as well as Tom’s article on how to make your WordPress website more social.

 Plugins To Improve Opt-In Rates/Conversion Rates

-How To Measure The Effectiveness Of Your Plugins And Their Effect On Loading Speed
+How to Measure Plugin Effectiveness and Their Effect on Loading Speed

 And Now… The Actual Cleaning